 • Small group interventions (e.g. ELSA friendship group or therapeutic story writing.

 • Individual technology including lap tops, Alphasmarts, Ipads, Big Talk

-Learning Support Assistants, LSAs, as a resource are allocated according to the direction on a statement of SEN for individual children.
+Learning Support Assistants, LSAs, as a resource are allocated according to the direction on an EHCP for individual children.
 They are also allocated on a class basis depending on the needs of the children in the class.